 An anti-global/isolationist position does not represent indifference of current crises and by sure, inaction.

-As the sculpture we need to unfold the truly essence of a global world by a results-driven strategy focused on Diplomacy and political empathy.
+As the sculpture we need to unfold the true essence of a global world by a results-driven strategy focused on Diplomacy and political empathy.
 Is a matter of realism but above all of effectiveness in terms of peace building results.
 If isolationism has become the “new ideology” lets accepted and adapted by giving a space in which dialogue and connection –within a global institutional framework or not- are part of a new global/international political stage.

 *David Harber, Garden sculpture Kernel